Activity: The Seven Bridges of Königsberg

-To "visit each part of the town" the person taking the walk should visit the points A, B, C and D.
+To "visit each part of the town" you should visit the points A, B, C and D.

-And they should cross each bridge p, q, r, s, t, u and v just once.
+And you should cross each bridge p, q, r, s, t, u and v just once.

 And we can further simplify it to this: